petarbaykov/todo/README.md

 ## Overview
-This is project for univercity class - Framework systems
+This is project for university class - Framework systems

 ### How it works
 This is app allows you to add todos